 Goal of the study: To detect the prevalence, association, and correlation that may exist between the vertical dimension of occlusion and certain facial clues in a toothed population in search of a simplified method for the determination of DVO in complete edentulous people.

-Introduction: The methods for recording the vertical dimension of occlusion, rest or phonetic vertical are very numerous, attesting to the absence of a universal scientific method for its determination.
+Introduction: The methods for recording the vertical dimension of occlusion, rest, or phonetic vertical are very numerous, attesting to the absence of a universal scientific method for its determination.
 The aesthetic criterion of respecting morphological proportions constitutes for many authors a preferential reference guide.
 Determining the vertical occlusion dimension (DVO) remains a complex and imprecise step using several complementary methods.
-Exploitation of clues Facials seem a simple and promising means but a subject still to controversies.
+The exploitation of clues Facials seems a simple and promising means but a subject still to controversies.

 Lejoyeux J. Prothése complète.
 Tome 2: diagnostic, traitement.
 Paris: Maloine; 1976.

 Misch CE.
 Clinical indications for altering vertical dimension of occlusion.
 Objective vs subjective methods for determining vertical dimension of occlusion.
-Quintessence international (Berlin, Germany: 1985).
-2000 Apr; 31(4):280.
+Quintessence Int.
+2000 Apr; 31(4):280-2.

 Willis FM.
 Features of the face involved in full denture prosthesis.
 Dent Cosmos.
 1935 Sep; 77(77):851-54.

 Fayz F, Eslami A. Determination of occlusal vertical dimension: a literature review.
 J Prosthet Dent.
 1998 Mar; 59(3): 321-3. https://doi.org/10.1016/0022-3913(88)90182-5